Supreme Court Leaves Citizenship Question Blocked For Now From 2020 Census

 The Trump administration's attorneys have said Hofeller played "little, if any, role" in pushing for a citizenship question.
 But in a recent court filing, attorneys for the Maryland plaintiffs say that he was in touch with a high-ranking Census Bureau official about the question as early as 2015.

 Finally, earlier this month, the Census Bureau began conducting a test census with around 480,000 households in most parts of the U.S. to come up with a better fix for offsetting the projected decrease in census participation because of a citizenship question.
-The results "will inform staffing, training, and planning decisions" for next year's head count, Victoria Velkoff, an associate director at the Census Bureau, said at a public meeting in February.
+The results "will inform staffing, training and planning decisions" for next year's head count, Victoria Velkoff, an associate director at the Census Bureau, said at a public meeting in February.

 The citizenship question issue is likely to continue to be a political lightning rod as the 2020 presidential race progresses.